LiangYingC/programming-farmer-blog/contents/article/sourceCode/redux-make-createStore-getState-dispatch-subscribe.md

   // 外部透過 store.dispatch(action) 改變 store state
   function dispatch(action) {
     if (isDispatching) {
-      throw new Error(
-        "Reducers may not dispatch actions when isDispatching."
+      throw new Error('Reducers may not dispatch actions when isDispatching.');
-      );
     }

     try {